PipinstallCool297/PAMOS-Beta/README.md

-# P-OS
+# PAMOS
-The Pronet operating system built from scratch to run on the Pronet Handheld Computer
+The Pronet Arduino Mega operating system built from scratch to run on the Pronet Handheld Computer